Lockheed Martin Athena

 Specifications for Athena 2

-A final version, Athena 3 would receive two to six Castor 4 strap-on boosters, providing it with a 5000 kg launch capability.
-The first flight of an Athena was on 15 August 1995 and as at 31 December 2002 seven launches took place of which two failed.
+A final version, Athena 3 was planned receive two to six Castor 4 strap-on boosters, providing it with a 5000 kg launch capability, but it was never flown.
+Between 15 August 1995 and 30 September 2001, seven Athena launches took place of which two failed.

 Back to Directory of U.S. Military Rockets and Missiles, Appendix 3